 With a quirky way of seeing the world and well-developed funny bones, these women bring something special to the comedy table.
 I think we can all agree that the best comedy has a heart, has an opinion and doesn’t worry about conforming to ‘the norm’ – these lesbian comedians tick all those boxes.

 While this has been true for years, it’s taken until Hannah Gadsby’s Netflix special Nanette for this to be more accepted in the mainstream.
-We’ll talk more about its specifics in a bit, but the razor-sharp observations and self-deprecating humour of her show have demonstrated how brilliant lesbian comedians are and got us wanting more.
+We’ll talk more about its specifics in a bit, but the razor-sharp observations and self-deprecating humor of her show have demonstrated how brilliant lesbian comedians are and got us wanting more.
+You can see some of these fab ladies on lesbian TV shows and film, but they are most in their elements on comedy specials or live – if you happen to bump into them at a festival.
+But that’s a different story.

 So, who are these fabulous queer women making us laugh?